The Prepared Environment at Home

-Joel Mendes is the Executive Director of The Prepared Montessorian, an organization under Higher Ground Education dedicated to creating Prepared Adults and Prepared Environments.
-It is one of only four MACTE-accredited teacher-training centers in the world providing mentorship, high-fidelity trainings and resources to educators preparing to work with children as young as infancy all the way to high school.
+Joel Mendes is the Executive Director of The Prepared Montessorian, one of only four MACTE-accredited Montessori teacher-training programs in the world providing mentorship, high-fidelity trainings and resources.
 A California native and lifelong educator, Joel is also a Montessori parent of three children and part of the Guidepost Montessori family.

 For families taking that first leap into preparing their children’s space at home, what are some of the key pieces of advice?